Marble Cliff Mayor's Court

 If you would like to make payments for traffic tickets that do not have a mandatory court appearance, you can pay by cash or check at the Grandview Heights Police Department in person.
 The police department is also at 1016 Grandview Avenue.
 For your convenience, you can make the payments 24 hours a day, seven days a week.Transferring a Case

 If you feel that you would rather have your case heard in a court of record, you do have the option of transferring your case to another court.
 If you transfer the case, it will go to the Franklin County Municipal Court.
 If you go to court in the Marble Cliff Mayor’s Court and you receive a disagreeable outcome, you have the option of appealing your case.
 If you appeal, the case will start over in the Franklin County Municipal Court.
 Transferring or appealing a case is not something you want to do without first consulting with an attorney who can talk through the pros and cons with you.Attorney Helping Clients In The Marble Cliff’s Mayor’s Court

 When you find yourself facing a court appearance, you want to have the right legal help on your side.
-I practice in the Marble Cliff Mayor’s court, and I can help you.
-My practice focuses on DUI / OVI defense, as well as vehicular homicide & assault defense.
-You can find out more information about me and my firm on this site, and you can also review past case results and client reviews.
-I keep my caseload low enough to give every client the attention they deserve, and my fees are relatively high.
-To set up a free phone consultation, you can EMAIL ME or call me at 614-717-1177.
+We practice in the Marble Cliff Mayor’s court, and we can help you.
+Our practice focuses on DUI / OVI defense, as well as vehicular homicide & assault defense.
+You can find out more information about us and our firm on this site, and you can also review past case results and client reviews.
+We keep my caseload low enough to give every client the attention they deserve, and our fees are relatively high.
+To set up a free phone consultation, you can EMAIL or call us at 614-717-1177.